iifl-logo

 Risk & Concern

-Risk assessment in pharma plays a vital role in ensuring safety and quality.
+The Indian pharma sector is fraught with many challenges, including geopolitical tensions, supply chain issues, pricing pressures and increased scrutiny by global regulatory agencies, among others that need to be overcome.
 The pharmaceutical industry faces numerous business risks, including regulatory compliance, supply chain disruptions and counterfeiting.
-Additionally, companies are exposed to product recall and liability wherein reputation stake is very high.
-Ensuring patient safety and maintaining high quality standards are also crucial, requiring careful risk assessment and management throughout the entire drug development and manufacturing process.
+Additionally, companies are exposed to product recalls and liability where their reputation stake is very high.
+Ensuring patient safety and maintaining high quality standards are also crucial, requiring careful risk assessment throughout the entire drug development and manufacturing process.

 Outlook